syncfusion-content/xamarin-docs/Xamarin/SfTabView/Getting-Started.md

 ## Share the header space equally

-In order to share the header space equally for the , we can set the number of tabs which can be distributed in the available space though `VisibleHeaderCount` of SfTabView.
+To share the header space to tabs equally, set the number of tabs that can be distributed in the available space though the `VisibleHeaderCount` property of tab view.

 {% tabs %}